-- 1.4.1 To approve recommendations made by the TMC in respect to treasury management within the parameters of the TP. - 1.4.2 Execute and sign various legal documents with respect to extending security under the Debenture Trust Deed. - 1.4.3 To approve the opening or closing of bank accounts.
+- 1.4.1 To approve recommendations made by the TMC in respect to treasury management within the parameters of the TP. - 1.4.2 Execute and sign legal documents relating to funding transactions with the LGFA. - 1.4.3 Execute and sign various legal documents with respect to extending security under the Debenture Trust Deed. - 1.4.4 To approve the opening or closing of bank accounts. - 1.4.5 To approve the renewal of the call advance facility or amend level of the call advance facility or overdraft facility available.

-1.5 Chief Financial Officer
+1.5 Role of the Chief Financial Officer

-- 1.5.1 To approve recommendations made by the TMC in respect to treasury management within the parameters of the TP. - 1.5.2 Report to the ARC on overall treasury activity on a quarterly basis. - 1.5.3 Manage the bank lender and capital markets relationships, including providing financial information to lenders. - 1.5.4 Negotiate new or amended borrowing facilities or methods for approval by the full Council following recommendation from the ARC.
+- 1.5.1 To approve recommendations made by the TMC in respect to treasury management within the parameters of the TP. - 1.5.2 Report to the ARC on overall treasury activity on a quarterly basis. - 1.5.3 Manage the bank lender and capital markets relationships, including providing financial information to lenders. - 1.5.4 Negotiate new or amended borrowing facilities or methods for approval by the full Council following recommendation from the ARC. - 1.5.5 Sign documents relating to the financial market activities of WDC.